Have you decided to take the plunge and purchase our new mobile home within the greater Sarasota Florida area?

 Mobile homes that are located within mobile home parks in and around the Sarasota Florida area are viewed as and taxed as personal property and not real property.
-What that means is that the mobile home you may be looking at could very well follow the same purchase process of that as a vehicle and not a traditional stick-and-brick home.
+What that means is that the mobile home you may be looking at could very well follow the same purchase process as a vehicle and not a traditional stick-and-brick home.

-In Florida, since the mobile home is on leased land and viewed as personal property then many traditional financing options will not be available to the Buyer.
+In Florida, since the mobile home is on leased land and viewed as personal property many traditional financing options will not be available to the Buyer.

-The reason why is that many traditional lenders will only lend on a mobile home in the Sarasota Florida area if the land is included in the purchase, if not then more than likely they will not approve the loan.
+The reason is that many traditional lenders will only lend on a mobile home in the Sarasota Florida area if the land is included in the purchase, if not then more than likely they will not approve the loan.

 Lenders usually want to see the land included in the purchase price and not on leased land because, whether accurate or not, they tend to believe that if you default on the loan then you could trailer up your home and hit the road leaving the lender with no way to obtain anything back from the money they lent you on the mobile home.